Skip to main content

 The survey is the last large pre-completion check.
 Choose the right level the first time so you don't pay twice.

 Level 2 (HomeBuyer Report) works for modern stock (post-1980) in obvious good order.
 Level 3 (Building Survey) is the right call for anything pre-1930, anything extended without clear sign-off, anything with visible defects, and any non-standard construction.
-Read the full comparison at Level 2 vs Level 3 surveys before booking.
+Read the full comparison at Level 2 vs Level 3 survey before booking.

 When the report arrives, run the wording through the Survey Decoder before reacting.
 Surveyors hedge for indemnity reasons; the wording usually reads worse than the underlying defect.